How to use Classroom Climate Data

 - Use Lesson Feedback Data After Class

-- Using Mood and Lesson Feedback Data Together
+- Use Mood and Lesson Feedback Data Together

-When you start presenting a Pear Deck lesson, students will Join just as always.
-But where it normally says "the teacher will begin shortly," it will now provide students a quick prompt to self-report on their own mood.
-Like this:
+When you start presenting a Pear Deck lesson, students will join as always.
+But where it normally says "the teacher will begin shortly," it will now provide students a quick prompt to self-report on their own mood - like this:

 If you want a quick look at who's not doing so well, you can sort by Mood with the sort order drop down.

 - Let's say most students report being content and there are just a few sad faces in the room.
 In this case, probably no great change is needed, but you can keep a closer eye on the students who reported feeling bad.
 They might be less eager to participate, and it might not be a great day to call on that student, or put them on the spot.

 - Let's say a high percentage reported feeling sad.
 This might have a strong impact on how well your lesson goes.
 It might be worth it to pause.
 If most students aren't in a brain space where they can be receptive to information, then maybe there's not a good reason to plow ahead.
 In this case, you could check in with students.

 In Pear Deck, you can drop in a quick question and choose the Text question type.
 Verbally prompt them with,"What made you chose the face you picked?".
 Maybe something's going on in the student body that needs attention.
 Or maybe they're all tired because they have a big test next period and they need some kind of pick-me-up.
 Even if you keep going with your lesson at this point, you can be sensitive to their emotional state and potentially alter the tone or pacing.